varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### How Samy Worm Works

 - MySpace tried to protect by only allow < a >, < img > and < div > and strip javascript
-- Javascript in CSS meany eny tag could be used
+- Javascript in CSS any tag who could be used
 - Browsers accept javascript

-### XML HttpRequest
+### XML HTTPRequest

 - Scripts make HTTP request to the current origin
 - When injected, the attacker could do anything the user could do